 Change came when market pressures forced the Yost company to produce a more modern machine.
 As a result, the No.15, introduced in 1908, was a true departure from the old.
-Yes, it still carried the Yost name, but its design was almost wholly a clone of every other four-bank standard typewriter being made.
-One difference from its contemporaries was that the Yost retained the grasshopper typebars but in a frontstrike arrangement rather than in an upstrike manner.
+Yes, it still carried the Yost name, but its design was almost wholly a clone of every other four-bank standard typewriter being produced.
+One difference from its contemporaries was that Yosts retained their grasshopper typebars but in a frontstrike arrangement rather than the old upstrike manner.